Skip to content

 Where it’s behind Cursor

-The honest gap, in May 2025:
+The honest gap, mid-2025:

 Tab completion quality.
 Continue’s autocomplete works but it does not feel like Cursor’s.
 Less anticipatory, fewer multi-line suggestions, slower in subjective latency.
 This is the biggest gap and the one most engineers will notice first.